CoLRev-Environment/workshop/2024-ECIS-slides.md

 # Literature reviews with CoLRev

 - Based on Git for data versioning and collaboration
-- An open and extensible platform supporting different types of reviews
+- An open and extensible environment supporting different types of reviews
 - Covers all steps of the process

 <center>